Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 30 Oktober 2024 01.33.42 UTC
+- WIB: Rabu, 30 Oktober 2024 02.20.51 UTC
-- WITA: Rabu, 30 Oktober 2024 02.33.42 UTC
+- WITA: Rabu, 30 Oktober 2024 03.20.51 UTC
-- WIT: Rabu, 30 Oktober 2024 03.33.42 UTC
+- WIT: Rabu, 30 Oktober 2024 04.20.51 UTC

 Kutipan Inspiratif:
-"The size of your problems is nothing compared with your ability to solve them.
-Dont overestimate your problems and underestimate yourself."
+"If you don’t go after what you want, you’ll never have it.
+If you don’t ask, the answer is always no. If you don’t step forward, you’re always in the same place."

 Kategori: motivational